sudgit911/Supermarket-Management-System-in-Python/README.md

 # Supermarket Management System
 Welcome to the Supermarket Management System.
 This project is a simple command-line application written in Python to manage a supermarket's inventory.
 The system allows users to view items, add items for sale, purchase items, search for items, and edit items in the inventory.

-Features
+# Features
-View Items: Display all items currently available in the supermarket.
+1.View Items: Display all items currently available in the supermarket.

-Add Items: Add new items to the inventory with details like name, quantity, and price.
+2.Add Items: Add new items to the inventory with details like name, quantity, and price.

-Purchase Items: Purchase items by specifying the item name and quantity.
+3.Purchase Items: Purchase items by specifying the item name and quantity.

-Search Items: Search for an item in the inventory by its name.
+4.Search Items: Search for an item in the inventory by its name.

-Edit Items: Edit the details of an existing item in the inventory.
+5.Edit Items: Edit the details of an existing item in the inventory.

-Exit: Exit the system.
+6.Exit: Exit the system.

-Usage
+# Usage

 Run the script in a Python environment.
 The system will present a menu with options to choose from.

 Menu Options